-If you have made these changes, and still suffer from ED, consult Dr. Mark Leo.
-He can counsel you and devise a treatment plan, which may include
+If you have made these changes, and still suffer from ED, consult one of our urologists.
+They can counsel you and devise a treatment plan, which may include

 - Oral medication – Current brands include Viagra, Levitra, Stendra and Cialis.
 These drugs work by increasing blood flow to the penis.
 Do not take any of these drugs if you are taking nitrates, a type of heart medicine.